Revamp your whole house for 2021 at this Home Depot sale

 White Bay Extra Warmth Alabaster Down Comforter ($331.01, originally $419; homedepot.com)

-Available in five colorways, this machine washable comforter is a shopper favorite, garnering five-star reviews for “comfort” and “warmth on cold nights.”
+Available in five colorways, this machine-washable comforter is a shopper favorite, garnering 5-star reviews for “comfort” and “warmth on cold nights.”

 _________________________________________________________